r-barnes/waterviz/README.md

 ## Introduction

 WaterViz aims to provide a high-level view of water availability and factors affecting its quantity and quality by providing a visual overview of real-time river conditions in the conterminous United States.
 All U.S. rivers and all active U.S. gauge stations are colored and sized based on how their current discharge rate ranks against a thirty year history.
 Optionally, current land use can be displayed, as well as an analysis of how land use has changed in proximity to water.
+Historic hurricane tracks are provided to better explain river surges due to high rain volumes.

 ## Details

-[WaterViz.com](http://waterviz.com) aims to provide an intuitive view of the current state of water in the conterminous United States.
+[WaterViz.com](http://waterviz.com) aims to provide an intuitive view of the current and historic state of water in the conterminous United States.
 To do so, it presents all of the relevant information in a mapped form.

 A walk-through video is [here](https://youtu.be/ve2Zm53DyQM) and a video showing how WaterViz.com can be used to facilitate analysis is [here](https://youtu.be/VW811vI6DvQ).